sudotliu/bonsai/README.md

 # Bonsai

-## Walker Node Positioning Algorithm (in Python)

 Bonsai is a tree positioning utility that can compute coordinates for all nodes in a given tree such that they are neatly and evenly spaced out when displayed visually.
-The original use-case was to enable recomputing the node positions for a dynamic tree to be rendered in a web application, so anything similar may benefit from this.
-Pretty much anything that involves displaying a tree structure that changes in shape often enough to make it cumbersome to reposition or balance by hand.
+The original use-case was to enable recomputing the node positions for a dynamic tree to be rendered in a web application.
+Essentially, any application that involves displaying a tree structure may benefit, but especially those cases in which the tree changes in shape often enough to make it cumbersome to reposition or balance by hand.

-Here is an example image of the original use-case:
+Note that this project is only the backend algorithm used for position calculations and it does not handle anything to do with displaying the tree other than providing coordinates as output.
+Nonetheless, it may be easier to grok with a visual example, so here is a screenshot of how the first use-case looked when rendered:

 ![Bonsai Metric Tree Example](bonsai_example_big.png)

+I will link to a blog post about this project here later, and we may decide to release the full original project under an open source license as well some day.

+## Walker Node Positioning Algorithm

-The core of this project is a Python implementation of John Q. Walker II's node-positioning algorithm for general trees with some adjustments, additional methods, and wrapper layers to provide a better user interface.
+The core of this project is an implementation of John Q. Walker II's node-positioning algorithm for general trees with some adjustments, additional methods, and wrapper layers to provide a better user interface.
 It is a recursive algorithm but for reasonably-sized trees, node placements are recalculated quickly enough to support instant re-rendering of the tree upon adding or removing nodes.

 Included is the original report that describes the algorithm, provided by the University of North